wp-plugins/media-wall/readme.txt

 This plugin provides a web application service.
 It uses an iFrame to enable yourself and your website visitors to post and display multimedia on your website.
 It is an out-of-box solution, making it easy for you to build a content rich web site.
 You control which media to display on your media wall.

 = Main Features =
-* Easy YouTube video display
+* Easy YouTube video embedding
-* Customizable Video, Audio, Photo, and Text bulletin board with flexible location, font, etc.
+* Customizable Video, Audio, Photo, and Text bulletin board with Cascading grid layout, font, etc.
 * Mobile device friendly, tested on iOS and Andriod phone and tablet
-* Social media publication
 * Support various Video formats: FLV, MPEG4, M4V, 3GP, 3GPP, MOV, WMV
 * Support various Audio formats: MP3, M4A, AIF, AIFF, 3GA, 3GP, 3GPP, AMR, AAC
 * No mobile app installation required for capturing multimedia in real-time
 * HTML5 doctype, mobile and mobile ready
 * Visual presentation on your web site
+* Visual presentation on your Facebook page
 * Instant email notification of customer media submission

 = You need to create a Free account to manage multimedia submitted by yourself or from your visitors. =